 What causes hepatitis C?

-Most people with hepatitis C are infected through the transfer of blood from someone with the virus – even microscopic amounts of blood can transfer the virus.
-In Australia, it’s estimated about 80% of new cases of hepatitis C result from unsafe injecting of drugs.
+An estimated 8 out of 10 new cases of hepatitis C in Australia result from the unsafe injecting of drugs.
 Even microscopic amounts of blood are enough to transmit the virus.
 In about 6% of cases, a pregnant mother can transfer the virus to her baby, especially if she also has HIV.
 Breastfeeding is usually safe for mothers who have hepatitis C.

-You’re at greater risk of being infected with hepatitis C if you have:
+You’re at greater risk of being infected by the hepatitis C virus if you:

 - have ever used intravenous drugs

-- had a needle stick or other injury
+- have had a needle stick or other injury

-- had a tattoo or piercing in a facility with poor hygiene
+- have had a tattoo or piercing done in a facility with poor hygiene

 - spent a long time on dialysis